rnlow22/shopping_mall_sales_dashboard/README.md

 # Istanbul Shopping Malls Sales Analysis Dashboard
-- The objective of this project is to monitor key sales metrics such as sales volume and analyze customer data in order to drive better business decision such as
+- The objective of this project is to monitor key sales metrics such as sales volume and analyze customer data to inform better business decisions.
+Specifically, it aims to:
-  - Allows sales team and management team to track progress towards goals, identify top-performing products and recognize high-performing sales representatives
+  - Enable the sales and management teams to track progress towards goals, identify top-performing products, and recognize high-performing sales representatives
-  - Enhances the ability to tailor sales strategies to meet customer needs, improve customer satisfaction and increase loyalty
+  - Enhance the ability to tailor sales strategies to meet customer needs based on demographic data, thereby improving customer satisfaction and increasing loyalty

 ## References:
 **Python Version:** 3.10 <br />